-The purpose of this newsletter is to keep you updated with the latest locally pertinent information regarding the Covid-19 pandemic’s effect on our community as well as the activities of the Response Team to coordinate our local response to the threat.
+This newsletter is written to keep you updated with the latest locally pertinent information we have regarding the Covid-19 pandemic’s effect on our community as well as the activities of the response team that has been convened to coordinate our local response to the threat.

 Firstly, a huge thank you to our donors.
-We have received a total of R4 064 985 in donations, of which the Bitou Municipality has contributed R200 000 towards the isolation and quarantine facilities, R1 050 000 for food parcels distributed over the Easter weekend and an additional R600 000 which will be donated in the next couple of days to purchase nutritional porridge.
-Our total expenditure thus far has been R2 499 102; R1 277 297 has been spent on food aid and the rest on medical and personal protective equipment and the isolation unit.
+We have received a total of R3 731 450 in donations, of which the Bitou Municipality contributed R200 000 towards the isolation and quarantine facilities and R1 050 000 for food parcels handed out over the Easter weekend.
+Our total expenditure thus far has been R1 912 355.
+R1 124 722 has been spent on food aid and the rest on medical and personal protective equipment.

 I am happy to report that it appears the national lockdown, the strict isolation and contact tracing of positive cases and other preventative measures have reduced the spread of coronavirus in Bitou.
 Our total number of cases is unchanged and all 5 cases have recovered.